Keyboard shortcuts

 The layer has no addition gates, so $\text{add}_0$ is identically zero.

-The key observation: These predicates depend only on the circuit structure, not on the input values.
+These predicates depend only on the circuit structure, not on the input values.
 The verifier, who knows the circuit, can compute these predicates efficiently.

 Gate Values as Polynomials

-Let $W_i : {0,1}^{k_i} \to \mathbb{F}$ denote the function mapping each gate label in layer $i$ to its output value.
+For each layer $i$, define $W_i : {0,1}^{k_i} \to \mathbb{F}$ as the function mapping each gate label in layer $i$ to its output value.
+There is exactly one such function per layer (not a family): $W_0$ captures all gate values in the output layer, $W_1$ captures all gate values in layer 1, and so on.
 The prover, having evaluated the circuit on specific inputs, knows all of $W_0, W_1, \ldots, W_d$.

 We extend these to multilinear polynomials $\tilde{W}_i$ over $\mathbb{F}^{k_i}$.
 Similarly, we extend the wiring predicates to multilinear polynomials $\widetilde{\text{add}}_i$ and $\widetilde{\text{mult}}_i$.